apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   * Moxxi slot-machine eridium bump
   * Re-test `City_P` hub door-opening (tweaked that during `OrbitalPlatform_P`)
   * Also the Skywell-27 door after the thruster disabling
+  * Maybe *everything* up through Athenas?
+When I got to Pyre of Stars, I discovered that our Vault Card Chest speedup causes some mission event to Not Work Anymore (specifically at the very beginning when Tannis and Typhon run up to the door, and it opens -- the door will open but Tannis and Typhon will remain stuck there).
+    The Vault Card Chest addition happened after I was through on Athenas.
 * Did we want to do the "initial" ECHO playing animation, with the blowing-on-cart?
 * To split up into separate mods, instead?
   * Character speed movement?